 These aren't Claude-specific.
 They apply to every AI tool on the market right now.

 AI doesn't replace judgement.
 It's a tool, not a decision-maker.
 Use it to surface options, draft analysis, and accelerate execution.
 But the decision is still yours.
-The organisations getting the most from AI are the ones that pair it with experienced humans who know what good looks like.

 Start small, then expand.
 The fastest path to "AI doesn't work for us" is trying to transform everything at once.
 Pick one workflow.
 Prove it works.
 Expand from there.
-The organisations we work with that succeed all start with a single, boring, high-volume process.

 How RIVER Uses All Three